Snow, ice hit western, central US as massive storm sweeps nation

 State officials vowed that the Texas power grid was in better shape than five years ago, when it failed during a deadly winter storm and left millions without power.

-Snow also hit Oklahoma and Arkansas, where some spots already recorded 15 centimetres on the ground, the NWS said.
+Snow also hit Oklahoma and Arkansas, where some spots already recorded 15cm on the ground, the NWS said.

 After battering the country's southwest and central areas, the storm system was expected to hit the heavily populated mid-Atlantic and northeastern states before a frigid air mass settles in.